aaaven/IND211/week_2/deck.md

 - After Friday's workshop: connect these insights to **sensors & circuits**

 ---

+### Other Activities to Map

+- “First sip of hot tea”
+- “Waiting for final mark release (anxiety or not)”
+- “Deep breath before presentation”

+---

 ### Takeaways
 - **Corporeality vs. Embodiment**: both matter; soma design **foregrounds** embodiment